SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/Workshops.md

-* The proposal for a SIGPLAN-approved workshop, including the composition of the Program Committee, is approved (prior to issuing invitations) by the SIGPLAN Executive Committee. <!-- BCP: Are the PC Chair and the GC also approved by the EC?? -->
+* The proposal for a SIGPLAN-approved workshop, including the composition of the Program Committee, is approved (prior to issuing invitations) by the SIGPLAN Executive Committee. <!-- BCP: Are the PC Chair and the GC also approved by the EC?? --> <!--- AF: tricky to say.
+The question is valid for a series, less so for a one-off.
+In those cases, the person proposing the event is often the GC and the PC at the same time. --->
 * If there is a proceedings of any kind, it must be lodged in the ACM Digital Library, and the papers in it are considered published.